G4brym/Django-Efficient-Rest/README.md

-# Django-rest-system
+# Django-Efficient-Rest
 Full rest system for Django that will help you save hundreds of lines

 # Documentation
-Everything is documented here [Docs](https://github.com/G4brym/Django-rest-system/wiki)
+Everything is documented here [Docs](https://github.com/G4brym/Django-Efficient-Rest/wiki)